qiskit-community/arraylias/CONTRIBUTING.md

 ### Code style

-The Arraylias repo uses black for code formatting and style and pylint is run to do a deeper check on the code.
+The arraylias repo uses black for code formatting and style and pylint is run to do a deeper check on the code.
 You can run these checks locally with

 ```